 Auto mechanics, where asbestos is used in brake linings, gaskets, and clutches

-Construction workers, where asbestos was incorporated into fireproofing and many building materials, including roof shingles, pipes, siding, ceiling, and floor tiles, and joint compound
+Construction workers, where asbestos was incorporated into fireproofing and many building materials, including roof shingles, pipes, siding, ceiling, and floor tiles, walls, and joint compound

-Drywall installers, where the main exposure to asbestos was in the joint compounds that were used to cover and smooth the taping seams between sheets
+Drywall installers, where the main exposure to asbestos was in the joint compounds that were used to cover and smooth the taping seams between sheets and texture the wall

 Electricians, where asbestos was commonly used as an insulator in wiring and in high-voltage switchgear and motors; and electricians typically worked around the joint compound and fireproofing